m59peacemaker/svelte-modal/README.md

 ## TODO

-Stop depending on a fork of svelta-extras, via the acceptance of my PR or some other solution This README is missing a lot of stuff
+- Stop depending on a fork of svelta-extras, via the acceptance of my PR or some other solution
+- This README is missing a lot of stuff
-Figure out how to expose the vanilla js service AND vanilla JS component AND svelte component
+- Figure out how to expose the vanilla js service AND vanilla JS component AND svelte component
+  - because in a svelte component, you could want to do `import Modal from 'svelte-modal'` for eithersvelte component or JS service (Modal.js)

 ## example